 “A strong cover letter is a marketing tool, and it should generally follow a marketing formula known as AIDA: Attention, Interest, Desire and Action,” explains Dan Shortridge, a resume writer and founder of Results Resumes.
 “It should grab the attention of the hiring manager or recruiter; spark their interest further; make them desire to speak with the candidate… and convince them to take prompt action, by setting up an interview.”

-Header With Date and Contact Information
+1. Include a Header With Contact Information

+Before you share anything about your experience, you’ll need to share a little logistical information about yourself.
 A letter header is the first step.
 Here, you want to include:

 - Your first and last name